OpenVidu/openvidu.io-docs/docs/deployment/allow-users-behind-firewalls.md

 - **Static auth secret (Shared secret)**: `mysecret`
 - **Letsencrypt email**: `example-email@example.com`

+We should have a machine with its own **Public IP with a domain name pointing to it**.
+It must also be in a **different machine than OpenVidu ones**.
 The file `/opt/coturn/.env` should look like this:

 ```
 TURN_DOMAIN_NAME=turn-server.example.com